enisdenjo/graphql-ws/PROTOCOL.md

 Direction: **Client -> Server**

-Requests a operation specified in the message `payload`.
+Requests an operation specified in the message `payload`.
 This message provides a unique ID field to connect future server messages to the operation started by this message.

 If there is already an active subscriber for a `subscription` operation matching the provided ID, the server will close the socket immediately with the event `4409: Subscriber for <unique-operation-id> already exists`.
 Since `query` and `mutation` resolve to a single emitted value, their subscription does not require reservations for additional future events.
 Having this in mind, the server may not assert this rule for these operations.